sahithig1/capstone_greenhouse_emissions/README.md

   - Model choice, including limitations and benefits
 - <b>Database:</b>
   - Database stores static data for use during the project
-  - database connects to the model
+  - Database connects to the model
   - Includes at least two tables
   - Includes at least one join using the database language
   - Includes at least one connection string